roger-pajaro/roger-pajaro/README.md

 - 💬 Ask me about my favorities programing lenguage.
 - 📫 How to reach me:rogerpajaro.
 - 😄 Pronouns: He
-- ⚡ Fun fact: I paid for WinRaR.
+- ⚡ Fun fact:I paid for WinRaR.